thi-ng/umbrella/packages/geom-splines/README.md

 [Generated API docs](https://docs.thi.ng/umbrella/geom-splines/)

-### Polygon to cubic curve conversion
+### Cubic curve conversion from polygons & polylines

-Currently, there're two ways to convert a polygon into a sequence of cubic curve segments.
+Currently, there're two ways to convert a polygon/polyline into a sequence of cubic curve segments.
 Both modes support customizable curve tightness.

 Furthermore, both conversion modes can be instructed to use uniformly scaled control point tangents: In uniform mode, the tangents have a